sc-voice/ebt-deepl/README.md

 itself relies on shared verifiable truths.
 For the internet, those truths are SSL certificates.
-But to understand each other meaningfully, we need to talk about meaningful truths.
+But to understand each other meaningfully, we need to talk about _meaningful_ truths.

 What is meaningful?

-Well, judging from the internet, there appears to be a lot of drama in the world.
+Well, judging from the internet, there appears to be a lot of meaningless drama in the world.
 There is a lot of suffering.
 And if suffering is a problem, then if there was an end to suffering, perhaps that might be something good to talk about.
 Indeed, the internet devotes a lot of bandwidth